 Welcome!
 I’m so glad you’re here!
 If only I could invite you to the farmhouse to sit on the porch and watch the bulls graze, I’d plow you with caffeine while I weasel your story out of you.
 Everyone has a story to tell, and there’s nothing better than a good one with a steamy cup of joe.
 I hope that is what you find here.

-My passion is faith in a creative God.
-I ponder His written words and am wowed by His strokes in nature.
-My prayer is to reach one…just one.
-If my work can inspire one person, open one’s heart to a loving God, help one mind accept a grace that’s beyond human comprehension, or move one’s elementary faith towards action, all the tedious editing and paint splattered fingernails are worth it.
+My prayer is my work can inspire one person, open one’s heart to a loving Father, help one mind to accept a grace that’s beyond human comprehension, or move one’s elementary faith towards action.
+If I can reach just one, all the tedious editing and paint splattered fingernails are worth it.

 Currently, we live in a gated community in Orlando, Florida, but many weekends we head to our farmhouse in Georgia.
 Life at the farm is in complete contrast to our hectic life in Orlando.
 The farm supplies much of my inspiration for this blog.
 It is a life deep in the southern sticks, where you have to cross miles of dirt roads to reach a small town grocery, where the only sounds at night are coyotes, goats, and bulls, and where you steal your breakfast from under the hens.

 Grab your muck boots and come along with me.

 PS: Thanks for stopping by!
 I’d love to hear from you.
 Feel free to leave a comment or sign up by clicking the link on the sidebar of the homepage to receive my essays in your inbox.